University campus in New Mexico

 2+2 transfer pathway savings$4,962

-Source: IPEDS 2023
+Source: IPEDS 2024

 State Aid Programs

-New Mexico students pursuing computer science degrees have access to robust state and federal financial aid programs.
+New Mexico students pursuing computer science degrees have access to strong state and federal financial aid programs.
 The New Mexico Lottery Scholarship is a flagship state grant that covers tuition at all New Mexico public institutions for qualifying students, making it an invaluable resource for in-state learners.
 Additionally, students can leverage federal aid through the FAFSA, which determines eligibility for Pell Grants, federal loans, and work-study opportunities.
 The College Scorecard provides transparent data on net price and aid packages at individual institutions, helping students make informed decisions about affordability.

 Key Programs & Amounts

 Most New Mexico public institutions offer institutional scholarships and merit-based awards specifically for computer science majors.
 With average public in-state tuition at $5,197 annually for four-year universities, the financial barrier to entry is significantly lower than the national average.
 Students should complete the FAFSA as early as possible to maximize aid eligibility.
 For comprehensive guidance on federal aid options, the Federal Student Aid website offers detailed resources on loans, grants, and repayment plans.
-Many community colleges in the state charge even less—explore Software Engineering in New Mexico and Data Science in New Mexico for related program pathways that may offer additional funding opportunities.
+Many community colleges in the state charge even less, explore Software Engineering in New Mexico and Data Science in New Mexico for related program pathways that may offer additional funding opportunities.

-Calculate Your Computer Science Degree ROI in New Mexico
+Computer Science Degree ROI Calculator, New Mexico

 Use our interactive ROI calculator to estimate your return on investment for a computer science degree in New Mexico.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.